We implement three spring/mass system simulations.

-First, an elastic rope was simulated, where the rope was represented by several nodes connected by edges.
-We took into account gravity, node and edge friction, Hooke's law and flexion springs.
+First, an elastic rope is simulated, where the rope is represented by several nodes connected by edges.
+We take into account gravity, node and edge friction, Hooke's law and flexion springs.

-Parameters determining the gravity constant, spring constants, friction coefficients, natural and max length of the edges and the mass of nodes could be altered before running the simulation.
+Parameters determining the gravity constant, spring constants, friction coefficients, the natural and max length of the edges, and the mass of nodes can be altered before running the simulation.

-In real-time, additional nodes could be added or removed, forces could be toggled on or off.
+In real-time, additional nodes can be added or removed, and forces can be toggled on or off.

-Afterwards, we extended it to a 2D piece of cloth rather than a 1D rope, adding a wind force to the simulation.
-Finally, we added another dimension to simulate 3D jelly.
+We further extend it to a 2D piece of cloth rather than a 1D rope, adding a wind force to the simulation.
+Finally, we add another dimension to simulate 3D jelly.

 This project was implemented using C++ and OpenGL.